SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

      - RW
      - Is the signal which specifies if the node's transaction can proceed downstream.
 It is driven by the downstream to create backpresure.
 The signal has no meaning when there is no transaction (node.valid being deasserted)
    * - node.cancel
-     - RO
+     - RW
-     - Is the signal which specify if the node's transaction in being canceled from the pipeline.
+     - Is the signal which specifies if the node's transaction in being canceled from the pipeline.
 It is driven by the downstream.
 The signal has no meaning when there is no transaction (node.valid being deasserted)
    * - node.isValid
      - RO
      - node.valid's read only accessor
    * - node.isReady
      - RO
      - node.ready's read only accessor
+   * - node.isCancel
+     - RO
+     - node.cancel's read only accessor
    * - node.isFiring
      - RO
      - True when the node transaction is successfuly moving futher (valid && ready && !cancel).
 Useful to commit state changes.